trchopan/chop.dev/content/posts/near-line-connect-script.md

 I will continue with the topic of LINE-Near Connect.

-(change slide - Slide 15 - Line-Near diagram)

 So I hope everyone here already know that Line is a global chat app

 that continuously growing along side with other tech giants like

-Google, Facebook, Twitter to build kind of social networks
+Google, Facebook, Twitter to build a kind of social network

 to connect many people over the internet.